mikechoinoski/PuppyPlaytime/README.md

-# Mike Choinoski Individual Project
+# Puppy Playtime (Mike Choinoski Individual Project)

 This repository will contain all the files for Mike's individual project.